absurdltd/LighthouseSlackIntegration/README.md

 **Running the code**

-To run the report, open a terminal and type Node Main.js
+To run the report, open a terminal inside the project and type Node Main.js